-- Conducts biweekly check-in calls/meetings with the student. - Reviews attendance biweekly and ensures caretakers are regularly logging attendance hours. - Monitors attendance hours compared to lesson completion, LiveLesson attendance, & other learning opportunities to ensure the student is fulfilling their attendance requirements. - Engages the student and caretaker in regular conversations about the expectations for attendance and the importance of full engagement to the student's achievement. - Refers students to the next layer of support when necessary (escalation, missed face to face check-ins, continued difficulty with meeting the attendance expectations, etc.) - Works with the caretaker, attendance clerk, & the FEC to modify attendance to align with work completion and student engagement per the above described policy.
+- Hosts twice daily Face to Face check ins for visual checks - Reviews attendance biweekly and ensures caretakers are regularly logging attendance hours. - Monitors attendance hours compared to lesson completion, LiveLesson attendance, & other learning opportunities to ensure the student is fulfilling their attendance requirements.
+Engages the student and caretaker in regular conversations about the expectations for attendance and the importance of full engagement to the student's achievement. - Refers students to the next layer of support when necessary (escalation, missed face to face check-ins, continued difficulty with meeting the attendance expectations, etc.) - Works with the caretaker, attendance clerk, Student Engagement Liaisons, & the FES to modify attendance to align with work completion and student engagement per the above described policy.

-Family Engagement Coordinator Responsibilities
+Student Engagement Liaisons and Family Engagement Specialist Responsibilities

-In conjunction with the Homeroom teacher, the Family Engagement Coordinators (FECs) regularly review all attendance records and support students in the truancy/engagement process (per the procedures set forth within the escalation system outlined above).
-The role of the FEC is to be an additional support person for TECCA students' who demonstrate difficulty with meeting attendance and participation requirements.
+In conjunction with the Homeroom teacher, the Student Engagement Liaisons and Family Engagement Specialists(FESs) regularly review all attendance records and support students in the truancy/engagement process (per the procedures set forth within the escalation system outlined above).
+The role of the Student Engagement Liaisons and FESs is to be an additional support person for TECCA students' who demonstrate difficulty with meeting attendance and participation requirements.
 A student who remains in Alarm for attendance for more than 4 weeks is at risk of being returned to their sending district due to truancy.
-Each school (elementary, middle, and high school) has an FEC who supports students who are identified as at risk of truancy or truant by following the re-engagement process.
+Each school (elementary, middle, and high school) has Student Engagement Liaisons and a FES who supports students who are identified as at risk of truancy or truant by following the re-engagement process.
 Re-engagement at TECCA is an individualized intervention to support students with completing work and meeting attendance expectations.
 Some of these interventions may include but are not limited to:

-- Daily study halls. - Goal Setting Practices, Academic Growth plans, etc.. - Regular and mandatory meetings between the family and the engagement team - Additional scheduled meetings with teachers. - FECs track students from the beginning of the truancy process through to either successful re-engagement or the return to sending district. - FECs schedule and lead all truancy/engagement meetings with students, caretakers, and the team.
+- Daily study halls. - Goal Setting Practices, Academic Growth plans, etc.. - Regular and mandatory meetings between the family and the engagement Team - Additional scheduled meetings with teachers. - FESs track students from the beginning of the truancy process through to either successful re-engagement or the return to sending district. - Student Engagement and/or FESs schedule and lead all truancy/engagement meetings with students, caretakers, and the Team.